Kyo1y/kaat/TeamContract.md

 2. See all my teammates and the files they uploaded
 3. Be able to comment on the code of my teammates to give review
 4. Be able to review the comments I got on my upload

+### **8\.
+Team Dynamics**

+The team dynamics requires further discussion to come to the equilibrium of effort, coming from all members of the team.